dfsp-spirit/NeuroFormats.jl/README.md

 ### Example 1: Cortical thickness on a brain mesh

 The following example shows how to load a FreeSurfer brain mesh with per-vertex data and visualize it in Julia using NeuroFormats and GLMakie.

-If you do not have `GLMakie` installed, install it with `Pkg.add()` as described for `NeuroFormats` above.
+Note: If you do not have `GLMakie` installed, install it with `Pkg.add()` as described for `NeuroFormats` above.
+In that case, the example below will take a while to execute the first time you run it, as the packages will need to be precompiled first.
+Afterwards, visualization will be almost instant.

 ```julia
 using NeuroFormats